Shimla: Transport

 Local transport in Shimla is by bus or private vehicles.
 Buses ply frequently on the circular road surrounding the city centre.
 Like any other growing city, Shimla is also expanding with new habitats in the vicinity.
 Transport services in these areas are also expanding rapidly.
 Tourist taxis are also an option for out of town trips.
 Locals typically traverse the city on foot.
 Private vehicles are prohibited at the Mall, Ridge, and nearby markets.
 Due to narrow roads and steep slopes, the auto rickshaws which are common in other Indian cities are largely absent.

 Road

 Shimla is well-connected by road network to all major cities in north India and all major towns and district headquarters within the state.
-National Highway 5 (formerly NH 22) connects Shimla to the nearest big city of Chandigarh.
-This road is being upgraded by four-laning as part of the Shimla-Chandigarh Expressway project, and has been completed until Solan as of July 2021.
+National Highway 5 connects Shimla to the nearest big city of Chandigarh.
+This road is being widened by four-laning as part of the Shimla-Chandigarh Expressway project, and has been completed until Solan as of July 2021.

-Distance between major towns and Shimla: